 Check Your CIBIL Score & Get Free Credit Report Online Instantly Check Now

-Credit scores are essential tools that measure your creditworthiness, helping lenders assess your ability to repay loans and manage credit.
-These scores are calculated using various financial factors such as payment history, credit utilisation, and the type of credit you hold.
-With different scoring models and credit bureaus offering their own versions, understanding the types of credit scores can help you get better credit opportunities at favourable terms.
+Credit scores measure your creditworthiness, helping lenders assess your ability to repay loans.
+They are calculated based on factors like payment history, credit utilisation, and credit mix.
+Understanding the types of credit scores can help you access better credit opportunities on favourable terms.

 Credit scoring models use unique algorithms to calculate a score by analysing specific financial behaviours.
 These models help lenders predict the likelihood of default and are a critical component of the credit approval process.
 Here are the most widely recognised credit-scoring models: